-If you didn’t already know, my whole family are a little bit food-obsessed!
+If you didn’t already know, my whole family are a little bit food-obsessed and own award winning restaurants!

-Plus, I came 4th in the North on Junior Masterchef as a kid too so am not too shoddy myself but that’s a whole other post)….food is a huge part of our lives and especially our family life.
+I even came 4th in the North on Junior Masterchef as a kid too so am not too shoddy myself but that’s a whole other post)….food is a huge part of our lives and especially our family life.
+I’m vegan so don’t eat kebabs but my kids do so I wanted to share this as I reflect all the dishes the family eat here.

-Here Dad aka Papa G shares some top kitchen tips and also his famous recipe for lamb kebabs!
+Here Dad aka Papa G shares some top kitchen tips and also recipe for lamb kebabs.

 1. Having space in a kitchen is always handy and a cooker in the island of the kitchen is of course preferable so you can work around it and it makes cleaning easier.
 I also like to cook on gas because it’s quicker and more controllable.